-- Cost associated with funding LIP expenditures, including intergovernmental transfers (IGTs). - Cost of capital goods that are purchased on behalf of another agency. - Over-allocation of cost shared by multiple programs.
+- Cost associated with funding LIP expenditures, including intergovernmental transfers (IGTs). - Cost of capital goods that are purchased on behalf of another agency. - Over-allocation of cost shared by multiple programs. - Coinsurance and deductibles.

 5. Hospital's Additional Allowable Cost

 Uncompensated costs for the following items for Medicaid, the uninsured and the underinsured are allowable under the terms of the LIP.